Exabyte-io/documentation/docs/ui/right-sidebar.md

 # Account Snapshot

-The right-hand sidebar also offers a snapshot of the Account, containing some basic information: storage quota on each available supercomputing cluster, job queue summary in terms of numbers of submitted and active jobs, service level, and finally the current balance.
-The possibility to expand or replenish these two latter indicators is also offered next to each one of them.
+The right-hand sidebar also offers a snapshot of the Account, containing some basic information: storage [quota](/accounts/quota.md) on each available computing cluster, [job](/jobs/overview.md) queue summary, [service level](/accounts/service-levels.md), and finally the current [balance](/accounts/balance.md).
+The possibility to expand or replenish these two latter items is also offered next to each one of them.

 An example of snapshot is shown below, for the case of an account with access to three different (relatively empty) clusters, and with no jobs currently being submitted or active.

 ![Account Snapshot](/images/account-snapshot.png "Account Snapshot")

 # Account Preferences